-NETWORK CODES AND GUIDELINES 1.1.1
+1.1.1 NETWORK CODES AND GUIDELINES

-ENTSOG will continue in 2023 to provide help and support to its Members and other interested parties on Network Code and Guideline related topics and will continue with monitoring activities.
-ENTSOG will work with ACER in providing joint solutions to issues posted by the stakeholders on the Gas Network Codes Functionality Platform.
+In 2024, ENTSOG will continue to provide help and support to its Members and other market participants on Network Code and Guideline-related topics and will maintain monitoring activities.
+ENTSOG will work with ACER in providing joint solutions to issues posted by stakeholders on the Gas Network Codes Functionality Platform.

-Interoperability work in 2023 includes the development, support, and maintenance of Common Network Operation Tools (CNOTs) for data exchange.
-ENTSOG will continue to work in close cooperation with ACER, EC, Energy Community, EASEE-gas and other stakeholders on all matters relating to Network Code and Guidelines.
+Interoperability work in 2024 includes the development, support, and maintenance of Common Network Operation Tools (CNOTs) for data exchange.
+ENTSOG will continue to work in close cooperation with ACER, European Commission (EC), Energy Community, EASEE-gas and other stakeholders on all matters relating to Network Code and Guidelines.